terminusdb/technical-blogs/blogs/json_diff_and_patch.md

 We have a problem.
 But we see immediately that the two are in conflict and Alice can be asked to resolve the question by surfacing it.
-In the case of data curation this is a perfectly reasonable workflow.
+In the case of data curation, this is a perfectly reasonable workflow.
 And it is this problem of data curation that we can solve with the simplest version of JSON diff.